ibrahimsoliman97/COVID19-Red-Zone/README.md

 ## Acknowledgement
-Thanks to my Brother Mahmoud Soliman for his help and support to make this application development happen.
+Thanks to my Brother Mahmoud Soliman for his help and support to during this application development.
-Thanks for all developer of flutter packages used in this app.
+Thanks for all developers of flutter packages used in this app.